 - What are the anticipated program fees and schedules?

 - Does the institution have any collaborative relationships with other healthcare systems, hospitals, or institutions?

 - Does the institution provide any guidance or assistance when it comes to post-graduate employment opportunities?

-Alternative, complementary, or integrative health is an expanding field of medicine that offers providers and patients a growing number of exciting opportunities.
-If you’re interested in exploring graduate studies toward a career as an integrative health practitioner, contact the Maryland University of Integrative Health today to learn more about our classes and programs.
+Integrative health is an expanding field of health and wellness that offers providers and patients, clients, and communities a growing number of exciting opportunities.
+If you’re interested in exploring graduate studies toward a career as an integrative health professional, contact Maryland University of Integrative Health today to learn more about our classes and programs.